The Benefits Of Understanding Your Life Story

 And after you have suffered a little while, the God of all grace [Who imparts all blessing and favor], Who has called you to His [own] eternal glory in Christ Jesus, will Himself complete and make you what you ought to be, establish and ground you securely, and strengthen, and settle you.
 1 Peter 5:10 Amplified Bible

-I discovered compassion and understanding (empathy) as a professional caregiver.
-God himself built a new foundation providing a new narrative for life, a testimony of faith to share.
+As a professional caregiver, I discovered compassion and understanding (empathy).
+God himself built a new foundation, providing a new narrative for life, a testimony of faith to share.

 Forgiveness for others came after the Holy Spirit cleansed my heart of iniquity.
-The road to understanding your story is not easy; the journey is wrought with pain and suffering.
+Understanding your story is difficult; the journey is filled with pain and suffering.

 But don’t lose hope.

-You don’t need to endure the suffering and survive the adversities in life alone.
-God, Himself, will establish, ground, strengthen, and settle you.
+You don’t need to endure suffering and adversities in life alone.
+God Himself will establish, ground, strengthen, and settle you.
 You are loved.

 Leave a Reply